ilyasergey/YSC4231/source/week-11-races.rst

 ---------------------------------

-The suggested large projects can be built from scratch using one of the following three systems for Java.
-Ensure that the necessary system is first installed as command-line tool.
+The suggested large projects can be built from scratch using one of the following three build-systems for Java.
+Make sure that the necessary build tool is installed and can be run from the command line.
 In most of the cases it can be done simply by using the package manager of your operating system (e.g., ``brew`` for Mac OS X).
 The kind of build system used by a particular project is determined by a `building descriptor file` (or simply `buildfile`) that can be located in the project root folder:

 * `Ant <https://ant.apache.org/manual/install.html>`_ (buildfile
   ``build.xml``) --- one of the oldest build systems for Java, which